Fred Quayle

 Frederick MacDonald Quayle (February 16, 1936 - November 24, 2018) was an American politician and lawyer.

 Political career

 Quayle served in the Virginia Senate and was a Republican.
 Quayle represented the 13th District in the Commonwealth of Virginia.
 His district included parts of the cities of Chesapeake, Franklin, Hopewell, Portsmouth, Suffolk, all of Surry County and parts of Isle of Wight and Southampton counties.
 Quayle was first elected in 1991, and was reelected four consecutive times.
-Quayle sat on the following committees: Courts of Justice, Education and Health, Finance, Rules, and Local Government, for which he is the Chair.
+Quayle sat on the following committees: Courts of Justice, Education and Health, Finance, Rules, and Local Government, for which he was the chair.
 In November 2007, Quayle defeated his Democratic opponent, Steve Heretick, by an 18 percent margin.
 He didn't stand for reelection in 2011 partly due to redistricting.

 Early life and education

 Quayle was born in Suffolk, Virginia and graduated from Suffolk High School in 1954.
 He earned a B.A. in economics at the University of Virginia in 1959, where he was an accomplished lacrosse player and a member of the now defunct Phi Kappa Sigma fraternity.
 Quayle studied law at T.C.
 Williams School of Law at the University of Richmond and earned his LL.B. in 1966.